thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 ---

-## Optimization: The Maximum Allowable Frequency
+## Optimized to the Maximum Allowable Risk Frequency

 To determine the fastest possible safe interval ($T_{safe}$) that utilizes exactly 80% of the daily capacity (leaving exactly 20 slots for engineers):